wjuncc/demo/_posts/2017-11-18-React-Radium-Demo3.markdown

   }
 };
 ```
-Styling one element depending on another's state
+### Styling one element depending on another's state ###
-You can query Radium's state using Radium.getState.
-This allows you to style or render one element based on the state of another, e.g. showing a message when a button is hovered.
+"You can query Radium's state using Radium.getState.
+This allows you to style or render one element based on the state of another, e.g. showing a message when a button is hovered."

+A strange function.
+We dont need to add previous code in front of return statement any more, for coding in radium.
+Maybe it could reduced the code of state.

 ```javascript
 // Inside render